sheelasapkota59/Sheela-Sapkota/README.md

 My Thesis (Voice & NLP): Experimenting with Transformers and speech-processing models.
 My goal is to see how we can optimize these models for the Healthcare and Agriculture sectors.

 Computer Vision & ML: Worked on image similarity pipelines, experimenting with different datasets to reach 100% precision in matching.
-I’m comfortable using a range of tools—from basic Regression and K-Means to Deep Learning and Sentiment Analysis.
+I’m comfortable using a range of tools from basic Regression and K-Means to Deep Learning and Sentiment Analysis.

 At Mediisha, I handle the technical "behind the scenes" work.
 I've built Dockerfiles and Docker Compose environments using WSL, and I handle infrastructure planning (switch-to-rack).
 When things break, I use tools like curl to investigate vendor server issues and audit legacy Android SDKs to find the root of the problem.